 What is the Circumvesuviana Train?

 The slow Circumvesuviana train connects Naples with Sorrento (as well as Pompeii and Herculaneum) much like an over ground metro line.
 The average journey time is approximately 75 minutes with trains departing every 30 minutes from Napoli Porta Nolana and Napoli Garibaldi (which is below the central station).
 Sorrento is the final stop on the line.

 It is important to note that the Circumvesuviana is a very old train system and are very badly maintained.
 The trains do not have luggage racks or any designated areas to store your luggage, except in the open area in front of the doors which do not have seats.
 Therefore if you are traveling with luggage, expect to stand for the entire journey as locals get very frustrated at tourists who block or use seats for luggage storage.

 The Circumvesuviana train also has a very poor reputation.
-Pick pockets are rife on the train so you should be very careful of your belongings and remove any wallets, phones from your pockets and remove your backpack from your back.
+Pickpockets are rife on the trains so you should be very careful of your belongings and remove any wallets, phones from your pockets and remove your backpack from your back.

 How do I purchase tickets for the Circumvesuviana?